I do to-dos

 Before forever begins, start here

 Pearls have always been a beautiful bridal accessory, but their ongoing popularity is really founded in their extraordinary history.

-1. Wear simple pearl stud earrings for a classic bridal look.
+Cultured pearl stud earrings are perfect for a simple and classic bridal look.

-5. Wear a strand of graduated pearls for a unique, dainty look.
+Wear a strand of graduated cultured pearls for a classic, dainty look.

-6. Spice things up with mismatched, colored cultured pearl earrings.
+Switch things up with mismatched, colored cultured pearls.

 Look for cultured pearl jewelry with gemstone or rose gold accents for something romantic.

 By accessorizing with cultured pearls, you’ll add an extra touch of class and elegance to your already beautiful wedding.